 Victoria Marine Rescue Society PO Box 8795 Victoria, BC V8W 3S3 Ph: (250) 385-7728 Purpose is to provide Victoria area with 24 hour, year-round marine search and rescue.

-Victoria Operatic Society 744 Fairview Rd.
-Unit 10 Victoria BC V9A 5T9 Ph: (250)-381-1021.
-A volunteer driven organization established in 1945 for the purpose of producing exceptional musical theatre that engages the broader community.
-Volunteer opportunities range from performing to set building, costuming, and various behind-the-scenes duties.
+VOS Musical Theatre 744 Fairview Rd.
+Unit 10 Victoria BC V9A 5T9 Ph: (250)-381-1021 Email: email@example.com.
+A volunteer driven organization established in 1945, VOS produces exceptional Broadway scale musical theatre for audiences in the CRD and provides summer camps, classes and workshops for musical theatre lovers of all ages.
+Volunteer opportunities range from performing to set building, painting, costuming, and various behind-the-scenes and administrative roles.

 Victoria Police Department 850 Caledonia Avenue Victoria, BC V8T 5J8 Ph: (250) 995-7202 Supporting crime prevention initiatives and outreach events, our volunteers engage with community members and help to make our communities safer.